Hash-Studios-LLC/VRCDownloadString/README.md

 - Go to the 'Settings' tab of your repository.
 - Scroll down to the 'GitHub Pages' section.
 - In the 'Source' drop-down, select the branch you want to use (usually `main` or `master`).
-- (Optional) Choose a theme.
-This is mostly for Jekyll-based websites.

 <br><img src="https://github.com/Lin8x/VRCDownloadString/blob/main/Images/HashStudiosBlue.png" width="100%" height="5"><br><br>